WheatonCS/GluGo/4_Backend_MachineLearning/README.md

 #### ml.py

-This program imports a set of sensor data from the database, generates a predicted value for each time in the data set, and and exports the predicted glucose values and the actual values to a .csv (generated gluPredict.csv).
+This program imports a set of sensor data from the database (lab.db), generates a predicted value for each time in the data set, and and exports the predicted glucose values and the actual values to a .csv (generated gluPredict.csv).

 #### ML_Documentation.pdf